 E-commerce behemoth eBay is officially abandoning online payments system PayPal after 15 years, opting for a new service that’s expected to deliver benefits to sellers.

-eBay has announced that it will stop working with PayPal in 2020 and start transitioning to Adyen, an Amsterdam-based payments company, later this year.
+eBay announced that it would stop working with PayPal in 2020 and transition to Adyen, an Amsterdam-based payments company, later that year.

 Adyen’s customers include tech industry giants Uber, Netflix, and Spotify.

 Adyen primarily provides back-end payments services, like credit card processing, and won’t have a visible presence at the eBay checkout, unlike the “pay with PayPal” button.

 eBay users will continue to have the option of using PayPal until 2023, but it will effectively be relegated to “second-class status”.